Murdoch Developmental Center worker caught kicking patient

 He posted bond four hours after his arrest.

-So far, police believe this is an isolated incident.
+So far, police said they believe this is an isolated incident.

-ABC11 reached out to Murdoch Developmental Center for more information but have not heard back.
+ABC11 reached out to Murdoch Developmental Center for more information.
+The North Carolina Department of Health and Human Services issued this statement:

+"Ensuring the safety and care of patients in our state-operated health care facilities is the top priority of DHHS.
+After an incident involving a patient at the Murdoch Developmental Center in Butner, DHHS immediately investigated and reported an assault to Butner Public Safety.

+Since then, the employee (Amadou Kalleh) has been placed on investigatory leave with pay.
+We are thankful for the quick action taken by our staff as well as Butner Public Safety that helped us ensure a safe environment and quality care for all our patients.